nikriek/go-config/README.md

 # go-config
-When working with microservice, Docker and go, I experienced a really ununified way for configuration.
+When working with microservice, Docker and go, I wanted to have a simple way for my service configuration.

 ## Example
 ```